enarx/outreachy/aryankaushik/FunctionsInC_Wasm/README.md

 ```

 ### Run Your first Program
-You can run your first program by working on this example which is [Hello World](https://github.com/enarx/outreachy/tree/main/aryankaushik/FunctionsInC_Wasm/Hello) written in C.
+You can run your first program by working on this example which is [Reverse a Number](https://github.com/enarx/outreachy/tree/main/aryankaushik/FunctionsInC_Wasm/ReverseANo) written in C.

 Please Share your ideas and suggestions related to the Blog.